yj-jang-98/QQS3C/README.md

-# Notice
-The library is now updating.
-The branch is up to date and the final deadline for its verification is by ~~March~~ April, 2026.

-## Advance(latest version) of encrypted control
-If you want to see latest version of encrypted control advance example, you can refer to [Encrypted Control Advanced](https://github.com/lsw23101/Encrypted_Quanser) repository, which is made by Sangwon Lee who is contributor of this library.

-## Development schedule
-This branch is version of added C++ and Go server code, and separate encrypted controller to other computer.

-1. Add C++ and Go version TCP server code. (✅ 2026-02-05 clear, communication folder)
-2. Initially launch swing-up for pendulum inverting. (✅ 2026-03-09 clear(modified energy based new video update), interface/plant/py/hardware/plant_with_swing_up.py, [demonstration video hyperlink with ctrl_arx_enc.cpp](https://youtu.be/IPi5QwssUeg))
-3. Model information change (as motor registence 8.4 to 7.5) (✅ 2026-02-13 clear, modified all controller and plant model)
-4. Add Quarc C based hard real-time model code. (✅ 2026-03-31 clear, you can use with serval setting for running quanser on visual studio) ~~(delayed by needs of windows version tcp communication which not is predicted) [75% done/windows tcp server/client(c++) code now available with Visual Studio environment]~~
-5. ~~Separate encrypted controller code~~ Readme update. (✅ 2026-03-24 clear)
-6. Add Rust support.
-7. Add ARX only RLWE cryptography on Rust.

-Schedule's deadline are ~~02-13~~, ~~02-13~~, ~~02-13~~, 03-31(delayed), ~~N/D~~, 04-10(delayed), 04-17(delayed), respectively. (month-day format)
-All contents will be done at least before end of April.

-Sorry for delay 😢

 # QQS3C
 QQS3C provides the drive code for encrypted control for the Quanser Qube Servo 3 model.
 The code transforms dynamic controllers through various methods and then drives the system through homomorphic encryption.